binbashar/le-ref-architecture-doc/docs/first-steps/post-deployment.md

 ## Add New AWS Accounts

-If  necessary you can easily add new AWS accounts to your Leverage project by following these steps:
+If  necessary you can easily add new AWS accounts to your Leverage project by following these steps.

-!!! info ""
+For this example `apps-prd` will be created.

+#### Create the account in your Organization

 1. Go to `management/global/organizations`.

-    2. Edit the `locals.tf` file to add/remove accounts from the local `accounts` variable.
+2. Edit the `locals.tf` file to add the account to the local `accounts` variable.
+    ```yaml
+        accounts = {

+        [...]

+            apps-prd = {
+            email     = "aws+apps-prd@yourcompany.com",
+            parent_ou = "apps"
+            }
+        }
+    ```

+    Note `apps` organizational unit (OU) is being used as parent OU.
+If a new OU has to be used here, it has to be created be adding it to `organizational_units` structure in the same file.

-    3. Finally, run the [Terraform workflow](https://leverage.binbash.com.ar/user-guide/ref-architecture-aws/workflow/) to apply the new changes.
+3. Run the [Terraform workflow](https://leverage.binbash.com.ar/user-guide/ref-architecture-aws/workflow/) to apply the new changes.

+    Basically:

+    ```shell
+    leverage terraform apply
+    ```

 4. Add the new account to the `config/common.tfvars` file.

+    The new account ID should be got from the previous step.

+    Using it update the file:

+    ```shell
+        accounts = {

+        [...]

+            apps-prd = {
+                email = "aws+apps-prd@yourcompany.com",
+                id    = "<here-the-account-id>"
+            }
+        }
+    ```

+5. If SSO is being used in this project.

+    Permissions for SSO access have to be granted before we can step forward.

+    Add the right permissions in file `management/global/sso/account_assignments.tf`.

+    For the example:

+    ```yaml
+        {
+          account             = var.accounts.apps-prd.id,
+          permission_set_arn  = module.permission_sets.permission_sets["Administrator"].arn,
+          permission_set_name = "Administrator",
+          principal_type      = "GROUP",
+          principal_name      = "AWS_Administrators"
+        },

+        {
+          account             = var.accounts.apps-prd.id,
+          permission_set_arn  = module.permission_sets.permission_sets["DevOps"].arn,
+          permission_set_name = "DevOps",
+          principal_type      = "GROUP",
+          principal_name      = "AWS_DevOps"
+        },

+        {
+          account             = var.accounts.apps-prd.id,
+          permission_set_arn  = module.permission_sets.permission_sets["Developer_FullAccess"].arn,
+          permission_set_name = "Developer_FullAccess",
+          principal_type      = "GROUP",
+          principal_name      = "AWS_Developers"
+        },

+    ```

+    Note your needs can vary, these permissions are just an example, please be careful with what you are granting here.

+    Apply changes:
+    ```shell
+    leverage terraform apply
+    ```

+    Now you need to get the new permissions locally:

+    ```shell
+    leverage aws configure sso
+    ```

-From here, to ensure it's properly integrated, you may very likely want to create the initial directory structure for this new account *as explained right below*.
+From here, to make sure it integrates correctly, you will most likely want to create the initial directory structure for this new account, *as explained below*.

 #### Create the initial directory structure for a new account

-  As an example, we will set up the `apps-prd` account by using the `apps-devstg` as a source reference code:
+  For this example, we will set up the `apps-prd` account by using the `apps-devstg` as a template:

-!!! info ""
 1. Ensure you are at the root of this repository

 2. Create the initial directory structure for the new account:

     ```
     mkdir -p apps-prd/{global,us-east-1}
     ```

 3. Set up the config files:

     1. Create the config files for this account: `cp -r apps-devstg/config apps-prd/config`

-        2. Open `apps-prd/config/backend.tfvars` and replace any occurrences of `devstg` with `prd`
+    2. Open `apps-prd/config/backend.tfvars` and replace any occurrences of `devstg` with `prd`.

+        (basically, `apps-devstg` is being replaced with the new name `apps-prd`)

     3. Do the same with `apps-prd/config/account.tfvars`

+    4. If **no SSO** is implemented in the project (i.e. OAAR is being used):

-        4. Open up `apps-prd/config/backend.tfvars` again and replace this:
+        1. Open up `apps-prd/config/backend.tfvars` again and replace this:
             ```
             profile = "bb-apps-prd-devops"
             ```
             with this:
             ```
             profile = "bb-apps-prd-oaar"
             ```

-        5. In the step above, we are switching to the OAAR (OrganizationalAccountAccessRole) role because we are working with a brand new account that is empty, so, the only way to access it programmatically is through the OAAR role.
+        2. In the step above, we are switching to the OAAR (OrganizationalAccountAccessRole) role because we are working with a brand new account that is empty, so, the only way to access it programmatically is through the OAAR role.

-        6. Now it's time to configure your OAAR credentials (if haven't already done so).
+        3. Now it's time to configure your OAAR credentials (if haven't already done so).
 For that you can follow the steps in [this section](https://leverage.binbash.com.ar/first-steps/management-account/#update-the-bootstrap-credentials) of the official documentation.

 4. Create the `base-tf-backend` layer:

-        1. Copy the layer from an existing one: `cp -r apps-devstg/us-east-1/base-tf-backend apps-prd/us-east-1/base-tf-backend`
+    1. Copy the layer from an existing one:

-        2. Go to the `apps-prd/us-east-1/base-tf-backend` directory and open the `config.tf` file.
-Comment this block:
+        From the repository root run:
+        ```shell
+        cp -r apps-devstg/us-east-1/base-tf-backend apps-prd/us-east-1/base-tf-backend
         ```

+        !!! info
+            If the source layer was already initialized you should delete the previous Terraform setup using `sudo rm -rf .terraform*` in the target layer's directory.

+    2. Go to the `apps-prd/us-east-1/base-tf-backend` directory and open the `config.tf` file and comment the the S3 backend block:

+        E.g.:
+        ```
+        #backend "s3" {
+        #    key = "apps-devstg/tf-backend/terraform.tfstate"
+        #}
+        ```

+    3. Now run the [Terraform workflow](https://leverage.binbash.com.ar/user-guide/ref-architecture-aws/workflow/) to initialize and apply this layer.

+        The flag `--skip-validation` is needed here since the bucket does not yet exist.

+        ```shell
+        leverage terraform init --skip-validation
+        leverage terraform apply
+        ```

+    4. Open the `config.tf` file again uncommenting the block commented before and replacing `devstg` with `prd`:

+        E.g.:
+        ```
         backend "s3" {
-            key = "apps-devstg/tf-backend/terraform.tfstate"
+            key = "apps-prd/tf-backend/terraform.tfstate"
         }
         ```

-        3. Now run the [Terraform workflow](https://leverage.binbash.com.ar/user-guide/ref-architecture-aws/workflow/) to initialize and apply this layer.
-(You may need to pass the `--skip-validation` flag to `leverage tf init`.)
-        4. Open the `config.tf` file again and un-comment the block you commented before but first make sure you replace any occurrences of `devstg` with `prd`
+    5. To finish with the backend layer, re-init to move the `tfstate` to the new location.

+        Run:
+        ```shell
+        leverage terraform init
+        ```

-        5. Now run `leverage tf init`.
-Terraform should detect that you are trying to move a local state to a remote state and should prompt you for confirmation.
+        Terraform will detect that you are trying to move from a local to a remote state and will ask for confirmation.

-    5. Before moving on, go back to the root of this repository
-    6. Now let's set up the base identities for the new account:
+        ```shell
+        Initializing the backend...
+        Acquiring state lock.
+This may take a few moments...
+        Do you want to copy existing state to the new backend?
+          Pre-existing state was found while migrating the previous "local" backend to the
+          newly configured "s3" backend.
+No existing state was found in the newly
+          configured "s3" backend.
+Do you want to copy this state to the new "s3"
+          backend?
+Enter "yes" to copy and "no" to start with an empty state.

+          Enter a value:

+        ```

+        Enter `yes` and hit enter.

+5. Create the `base-identities` layer:

-        1. Create this layer from an existing one: `cp -r apps-devstg/global/base-identities apps-prd/global/base-identities`
+    1. Copy the layer from an existing one:

+        From the repository root run:
+        ```shel
+        cp -r apps-devstg/global/base-identities apps-prd/global/base-identities`
+        ```

+        !!! info
+            If the source layer was already initialized you should delete the previous Terraform setup using `sudo rm -rf .terraform*` in the target layer's directory.

     2. Go to the `apps-prd/global/base-identities` directory and open the `config.tf` file.
 Replace any occurrences of `devstg` with `prd`
-        3. Now run `leverage tf init`
-        4. Import the OAAR role: `leverage terraform import module.iam_assumable_role_oaar.aws_iam_role.this OrganizationAccountAccessRole`
-        5. Now run `leverage tf apply`

-    7. It's time to add `security-base`:
-        1. Create this layer from an existing one: `cp -r apps-devstg/us-east-1/security-base apps-prd/us-east-1/security-base`
-        2. Go to the `apps-prd/us-east-1/security-base` directory and open the `config.tf` file.
-Replace any occurrences of `devstg` with `prd`
-        3. Now run `leverage tf init`
-        5. Now run `leverage tf apply`

-    8. Use the DevOps role instead of the OAAR role:
-        1. Open up `apps-prd/config/backend.tfvars` again and replace this:
+        E.g. this line should be:
+        ```yaml
+        backend "s3" {
+          key = "apps-prd/identities/terraform.tfstate"
+        }
         ```

+    3. Init the layer

+        ```shell
+        leverage terraform init
+        ```

+    4. Import the OAAR role

+        Run this command:
+        ```shell
+        leverage terraform import module.iam_assumable_role_oaar.aws_iam_role.this OrganizationAccountAccessRole
+        ```

+    5. Finally apply the layer

+        ```shell
+        leverage terraform apply
+        ```

+6. Create the `security-base` layer:

+    1. Copy the layer from an existing one:

+        From the repository root run:
+        ```shell
+        cp -r apps-devstg/us-east-1/security-base apps-prd/us-east-1/security-base
+        ```

+        !!! info
+            If the source layer was already initialized you should delete the previous Terraform setup using `sudo rm -rf .terraform*` in the target layer's directory.

+    2. Go to the `apps-prd/us-east-1/security-base` directory and open the `config.tf` file replacing any occurrences of `devstg` with `prd`

+        E.g. this line should be:
+        ```yaml
+        backend "s3" {
+          key = "apps-prd/security-base/terraform.tfstate"
+        }
+        ```

+    3. Init and apply the layer

+        ```shell
+        leverage tf init
+        leverage tf apply
+        ```

+7. If no SSO is implemented in the project (i.e. OAAR is being used), switch back from OAAR to DevOps role

+    1. Open up `apps-prd/config/backend.tfvars`

+        Replace this:
+        ```yaml
         profile = "bb-apps-prd-oaar"
         ```

         with this:

-            ```
+        ```yaml
         profile = "bb-apps-prd-devops"
         ```

+        !!! info
-        2. This is needed because we only want to use the OAAR role for exceptional cases, not on a daily basis.
+            This is needed because we only want to use the OAAR role for exceptional cases, not on a daily basis.

     3. Now, let's configure your DevOps credentials (if you haven't already done so).

         1. Log into your security account, create programmatic access keys, and enable MFA.

         2. Then run: `leverage credentials configure --fetch-mfa-device --type SECURITY`

         3. The command above should prompt for your programmatic keys and, with those, Leverage should be able to configure your AWS config and credentials files appropriately.

-    9. That should be it.
+8. That should be it.
 At this point you should have the following:

     1. A brand-new AWS account

     2. Configuration files that are needed for any layer that is created under this account

     3. A Terraform State Backend for this new account

     4. Roles and policies (base identities) that are necessary to access the new account

 ## Next steps